Theodoor Verstraete: Life

 Verstraete was born in Ghent, Belgium, on 5 January 1850.
 His father and mother moved to Antwerp in 1852.
 His father was the second conductor of the 'Nationaal Toneel" (National Theatre) in Antwerp while his mother, Julie Verstraete-Lacquet, was a popular actress.
 The family later moved to Brussels.
 Verstraete initially showed an inclination for music and accompanied his parents on their theatre tours including a trip in 1860 to the Netherlands.
 He was also keen on drawing.
-In 1867 he commenced his studies at the Antwerp Academy.
+In 1867 he commenced his studies at the Royal Academy of Fine Arts of Antwerp.
 In the graphics department, headed by Jozef Bal, Verstraete developed his drawing skills and also learned the etching technique, which he would use throughout his career.

 From 1867 he attended the painting class at the Antwerp Academy, which was headed by Jacob Jacobs.
 The classmates of Verstraete included Emile Claus, Jef Lambeaux, Edgard Farasyn and Henri Houben.
 From 1873 to 1878 Verstraete attended the free workshop of Jacob Jacobs, which was linked to the Academy.
 That year he got married.
 He relied for his finances on aid from his mother as well as his work as a drummer and decorative painter at the theatre.
 At the time he was living in Brussels.

 Theodoor Verstraete showed his first canvases at the Antwerp Salon of 1876 or 1877.
 From that time onwards, he regularly contributed to exhibitions.
 He achieved his first success in 1882 with his painting Dusk, which was awarded an honorable mention in Paris and a gold medal in Antwerp.

 In 1878 Verstraete left the Academy and went to work the next year in a picturesque house in Brasschaat, near Antwerp.
 His house was built in the middle of nature in the Campine region of Belgium.
 From here he traveled around in his caravan to paint the surrounding landscapes.
 He only visited his family, presumably still living in Brussels, in the weekends.
 Verstraete was called the 'painter of Brasschaat' and other painters working with him or receiving training from him were considered to be members of the so-called 'School of Brasschaat' of landscape painting.
 Jan Frans Simons, Frans Van Ballaer and Jules Guiette were deemed to be members of this school.
 Evert Pieters and Rosa Leigh are also regarded as pupils of Theodoor Verstraete.